dasher-project/dasher-web/readme.md

 Releases from **v0.2.0** also carried it.
 It was retired from `main` in favour of the WASM DasherCore build — same engine as the desktop and mobile apps, no separate JS codebase to maintain.
+The JS demo is **preserved but not actively developed or supported**; the tag stands as the record of Jim's work.

 ## Embedding in Your Site